 It was originally constructed for three purposes: flood control and navigation; water for irrigation and domestic use, and power generation.
 In 1992, the Central Valley Project Improvement Act added additional purposes– recreation, fish and wildlife enhancement, and water quality improvements.

 Constructed and operated by the U.S. Bureau of Reclamation, the CVP is one of the largest water storage and transport systems in the world, storing and distributing about 20% of the state’s developed water, about 7 million acre-feet.
 It consists of a massive system of reservoirs and canals and generates over 5 billion kilowatt hours of energy in an average year.
 Water is transported 450 miles from Lake Shasta in northern California to Bakersfield in the southern San Joaquin Valley.
 The CVP provides water for nearly 2.5 million Californians and more than 3 million acres of farmland.

 The Santa Clara Valley Water District executed a contract with the Bureau of Reclamation to receive CVP water in 1977 and received its first deliveries in 1987.
 CVP water comes through the Delta to C.W.
 “Bill” Jones Pumping Plant in Tracy, and then travels south through the Delta Mendota Canal to San Luis Reservoir.
 From there, the water is diverted through the Pacheco Tunnel to the Pacheco Pumping plant, and then through pipelines to Santa Clara County.

-The district is contracted to receive 152,500 acre-feet per year.
+The district has a contract to receive 152,500 acre-feet per year from the CVP.
 (One acre-foot is approximately the amount of water used by two families of five in one year.)